 - Retaining existing customers is more economical as they require less convincing to make repeat purchases.

 - Loyal customers are more likely to respond to cost-effective marketing strategies like email campaigns and loyalty programs.
+Implementing strategies to increase sales performance and drive results can also help attract more customers through referrals and positive word-of-mouth, expanding your customer base.

 Increased Lifetime Value

 - Loyal customers purchase more frequently, contributing to a steady stream of revenue over time.
+Repeat customers are essential for maximizing customer lifetime value.

 - They tend to spend more per transaction, often opting for premium products or services due to established trust.